By Jill Brooke and Linda Lee

 A chicken farmer and seed dealer in Pennsylvania, Washington Atlee Burpee, bought some land in Lompoc, California, just before World War I, and began growing sweet peas experimentally.
 Within a few years the US package sweet pea seed market was born.
 America being a little more up tight, the sweet peas looked frilly. but far less sexual.

 This year I’m going to cheat.
-I see White Flower Farm will sell me three pots of already started sweet peas, for “only $26” and I will get three varieties: Cupani’s original, Sweet pea Jewels of Albion and Sweet pea Cheri Amour.
+I see White Flower Farm will sell me three pots of already started sweet peas, and I will get three varieties: Cupani’s original, Sweet pea Jewels of Albion and Sweet pea Cheri Amour.
 The write-up says I should keep cutting the flowers and the sweet peas will keep coming, right up until June.

 It’s ridiculous.
 I could buy a bouquet of sweet peas for less than that.
 But I am determined to see them growing six feet tall along my own fence.
+A small price to pay for such beauty.

 Linda Lee is a former New York Times columnist and editor who covers gardening and style.